WHAT'S GOING ON WITH MY ANIMAL

 WHAT'S GOING ON

-“The only reason a pet starts to move in ways that are ‘not normal’ is because it hurts them to move normally.
-Bit by bit pets will change the way they move to avoid pain and because you see your pets every day it’s hard to notice the little changes happening over time.
+The only reason an animal starts to move in ways that are ‘not normal’ is because it hurts them to move normally.
+Bit by bit animals will change the way they move to avoid pain and because you see your animals every day it’s hard to notice the little changes happening over time.

 Dogs in particular have such a high pain tolerance that they won’t show obvious symptoms until the pain is too much which means they’ve likely had the problem for a good while.
 They’ll put up with these problems without you being able to notice because they are pack animals and are reluctant to show weakness.
 So they’ll soldier on symptom-free until something triggers the pain in a big way such as vigorous play or a hard winter and by the time symptoms become obvious they it’s only because changing the way they move isn’t enough to avoid the pain.